Post: 12 HR Data Security Strategies to Prevent Breaches in 2026

 - Classification must be documented in a data inventory and reviewed at least annually as new data types are introduced.

-Verdict: Classification is the prerequisite for every other strategy on this list.
+Bottom line: Classification is the prerequisite for every other strategy on this list.
 Skip it and your access controls, encryption, and retention policies have no foundation to stand on.

 2. Enforce Role-Based Access Controls (RBAC) Across Every HR System